Which of the following is not a type of organic reaction? | Channels for Pearson+

 1

-Understand that organic reactions involve the transformation of organic molecules through the making and breaking of chemical bonds.
+Understand that organic reactions involve changes in the structure of organic molecules, typically involving the making or breaking of covalent bonds.

-Substitution reactions involve the replacement of an atom or group in a molecule with another atom or group.
+Nucleophilic substitution involves a nucleophile replacing a leaving group in a molecule, a common type of organic reaction.

-Elimination reactions involve the removal of atoms or groups from a molecule, often resulting in the formation of a double bond.
+Oxidation-reduction reactions involve the transfer of electrons between molecules, another fundamental type of organic reaction.

 Watch next